Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [I.10.4] Na ulici se domluvil se Švejkem, kterého též považoval dle odporučení hostinské Palivcové za dezentéra.
 Sdělil mu, že má syna, který také utekl z vojny a je u babičky v Jasenné u Josefova.

-In [I.10] the name appears again in during Švejk's final visit to U kalicha.
-Here met meets a locksmith from Smíchov who thinks the soldier is a deserter, tells him that his son has run away from the army, and now stays with his grandmother at Jasenná by Josefov.
+In [I.10], the name appears again during Švejk's final visit to U kalicha.
+Here he meets a locksmith from Smíchov who thinks the soldier is a deserter, and tells him that his son has run away from the army and now stays with his grandmother at Jasenná near Josefov.

 Background